⚠️ Use credit cards responsibly!

 Recap

 Being the victim of identity theft can add a lot of stress to your life.
-But you do have options you can do to still stay in control and significantly minimize the damage.
+But you do have options you can utilize in order to still stay in control and significantly minimize the damage.
 Act fast.
 Follow the steps explained in this post.
 Always stay alert.
 Protect your credit and protect your finances.

 We will not allow the thief to profit a single penny by stealing your information.
 You may be fooled once, but not twice!